ritik-malik/Microtasks/README.md

 directly from Github.
 The improvement of this PDF over the default PDF print style is cutting all the manual labour and immense customization which helps to achieve a more professional looking document.

+**Features added so far :**
+* Instead of generating single PDFs and then manually combining, this process generates a single PDF automatically
+* Any number of markdown files can be combined dynamically to generate a single PDF
+* Replicated the cover page in LaTeX
+* Improved table of content
+* Added headers with section and subsection references
+* Added color scheme for different section/subsections
+* Added background to differentiate code snippets

 ### Process

 The repository contains various files, each of them is explained below in order :